-PolCA is proud to present seven hours of non-stop entertainment from skillful dance groups to a leading Jazz band all the way from Poznan, Poland!
+PolCA is proud to present seven hours of non-stop entertainment from skillful dance groups to a Jazz Virtuoso, Maciej Krystkowiak, from Poland!
 So put on your dance shoes or grab some food and watch the lively performances.

-Łowiczanie Polish Folk Ensemble – celebrating its 40th anniversary in 2015 –presents authentic programs of traditional music song, dance, and customs.
+Łowiczanie Polish Folk Ensemble, which celebrated its 40th anniversary in 2015, presents authentic programs of traditional music song, dance, and customs.
 Most members have danced since their teens.
 The Ensemble has performed throughout California, many parts of the USA, and in Europe. Łowiczanie‘s repertoire spans over 20 sub-regions.
 For PolCa’s Festival program, Łowiczanie presents suites from the eastern border area of Biale Podlasie, Tatry mountain dances from Spisz, an area bordering Slovakia, and Żywiec Highlanders dances of the Żywiec-Beskids mountains, part of the Trans-Carpathian chain. Łowiczanie’s achievements were recognized in 1989 and in 2000 by the Polish government.
 Artistic director, Mary Kay Stuvland, completed choreographic studies in Poland.
 Find us at http://www.polishfolk.org

 Polonez is a dance group based in San Diego, California.
 It is an adult dance company that promotes the rich folkloristic culture and traditions of Poland.
 The artistic repertoire includes Polish national and folk dances, gypsy dance and modern.
-The group was started 27 years ago.
+The group was started in 1989.
 Its membership is open to all.
 Ewa Chrzanowska is Polonez Dance Company founder and artistic director.
 Choreography of the presented program has been prepared by Ewa Szejbak and Natalia Barnas.
 Contact at: Polonez@PolonezSanDiego.com

 Kuzyni (which means cousins) was formed in 2013 by a group of music enthusiasts performing at various Polish events around Sacramento and the Bay Area.
 Combining a broad range of instrumental talent, the result of combining their talents produced a joyful, collaborative band that has now performed across the Bay Area.
 The musical style could be loosely described as “street folk”.
 Their philosophy is reflected in its name “cousin,” which is an endearing term used to call a close friend or buddy.
 Every public appearance so far has had a different combination of performers.
 The group’s material includes pieces that span almost 80 years of Polish hits and popular songs including hits by artists such as Maryla Rodowicz, Marek Grechuta, Ryszard Rynkowski or groups such as Czerwone Gitary, No To Co, Dwa Plus 1, Perfekt, Budka Suflera, Maanam, Orkiestra Golec, Balkanica and many more.
 They continue to welcome new members to join their band with any instrument they enjoy playing.